bkleinen/bkleinen.github.io/classes/ss2020/info2/labs/lab-11.md

 | q3 | q4 | q2 |
 | q4 | q3 | q1 |

 1. Draw transition diagrams for all two Finite Automatas and describe the language they accept in English (or German) sentences.
+Are they DFA or NFA?
 2. What are words in and not in the language?
 Create Simulations for both Finite Automata with fitting words as test cases.
 You can use [NFA1AtThirdFromLast.java](https://github.com/htw-imi-info2/Lab11_DFA/blob/master/test/examples/NFA1AtThirdFromLast.java) as an example.
 You find an NFA Simulator in [https://github.com/htw-imi-info2/Lab11_DFA](https://github.com/htw-imi-info2/Lab11_DFA).

 #### B: Design Finite Automata